-You can call any one of our regional offices and ask to speak to the Area Manager or if he/she is not available, speak to a Senior Manager.
-Alternatively, you can use one of our leaflets and return it to us or email us at: complaints@capstonefostercare.co.uk
+You can call any one of our regional offices and ask to speak to the Team Manager, Registered Manager or Regional Director.
+Alternatively, you can use one of our leaflets and return it to us or email us at: enquiries@capstonefostercare.co.uk.